material-components/material-components-android/docs/components/RadioButton.md

 The color of the radio button defaults to `?attr/colorOnSurface` (unchecked) and `?attr/colorPrimary` (checked) defined in your app theme.
-If you want to override this behavior, as you might with a custom drawable that should not be tinted, set `app:useMaterialThemeColors` to `false`:
+If you want to override this behavior, you could use a custom drawable that should not be tinted, set `app:useMaterialThemeColors` to `false`:

 ```xml